oracle/terraform-provider-oci/website/docs/d/core_subnets.html.markdown

 ---

 # Data Source: oci_core_subnets
-The Subnets data source allows access to the list of OCI subnets
+The `oci_core_subnets` data source allows access to the list of OCI subnets

 Lists the subnets in the specified VCN and the specified compartment.